inicialsolucoes/rdstation-php/README.md

 You can find more info about usage on class source code.

-Report any bug or suggest changes using git issues.
+Report any bug or suggest changes using git [issues](https://github.com/inicialcombr/rdstation-php/issues).

-I hope that class can help you and make your life a little easier! :)